The latest on IFRS developments that directly impact banks, and the potential accounting implications of regulatory

 The biggest accounting development for banks today is likely to be IFRS 9 Financial Instruments, which will have a significant impact on the balance sheet, along with accounting systems and processes.
-With the effective date of IFRS 9 only months away, banks’ implementation projects should already be in top gear – our materials will help you keep up to speed.
+Now that IFRS 9 is effective, banks’ implementation projects should be well under way – Our materials will help you keep up to speed.

 The new accounting requirements may also be impacted by regulatory requirements, such as those issued by the Basel Committee on Banking Supervision.

 The new revenue standard, IFRS 15, will also be high on banks’ agendas, along with the new leases standard, IFRS 16, and other accounting projects – e.g. insurance and distinguishing liabilities and equity.